amnesica/BelugaProject/README.md

 ## Features

 - View the application on your desktop or mobile (for the android app see folder "android_app")
-- Display on a map in the browser
+- Display aircraft and airports on a 2D map in the browser
   - aircraft from your local ADS-B feeders (like tar1090, AirSquitter, fr24feeder, vrs)
   - aircraft from [OpenSky-Network](https://opensky-network.org/) (update interval is 5 seconds)
   - aircraft from [Airplanes.live](https://airplanes.live/) (update interval is 5 seconds)
   - the ISS (International Space Station)
+- Display selected aircraft on a 3D map ([Cesium Ion](https://cesium.com/))
+  - Show animated aircraft model and flight path
+  - Show Google photogrammetry or OSM 3D buildings
+  - Cockpit mode, Follow-Plane mode
+  - High Quality mode, HDR, clouds
 - See additional information about tracked aircraft like model and type, country of registration, operator callsign and more
+- Track flight progress with route information (origin, destination)
 - Display aircraft picture from planespotters.net
 - Show range data of your feeders on the map
+- Show weather information (current, forecast, clouds) from [Rainviewer](https://www.rainviewer.com/)
+- Filter option for military planes
+- Choose one of several map styles (2D/3D map, for some of the 2D maps an API key from [Geoapify](https://www.geoapify.com/) is required)
 - Display aircraft in a sortable table
 - Display a list of photos for selected aircraft in your webbrowser (by generated Search-URL)
 - Show server logfiles